 Unable to have eyes and ears on the kids 24/7 any prolonged monitoring of their online activity is just not possible.
 As parents we are bringing our kids up to be both sensible and savvy.
 To know right from wrong and to notice when online, the difference between safe and worrying.

-A few rules that work for us as a family are below, and with any rule I always explain my reasoning behind it, that way it’s not open to misinterpretation!
+A few rules that work for us as a family are below.
+As with any rule I explain my reasoning behind it, that way it’s not open to misinterpretation!

 100% not allowed too give out any personal details, i.e. name, age, where they live.